-Areas of Higher Assessed Risk of Material Misstatement, or Significant Risks Identified in Accordance with SSA 315 (Revised) (Ref: Para.
+Areas of Higher Assessed Risk of Material Misstatement, or Significant Risks Identified in Accordance with SSA 315 (Revised 2021) (Ref: Para.
 9(a))

 - A19.
-SSA 260 (Revised) requires the auditor to communicate with those charged with governance about the significant risks identified by the auditor.
-23 Paragraph A13 of SSA 260 (Revised) explains that the auditor may also communicate with those charged with governance about how the auditor plans to address areas of higher assessed risks of material misstatement. - A20.
-SSA 315 (Revised) defines a significant risk as an identified and assessed risk of material misstatement that, in the auditor's judgement, requires special audit consideration.
-Areas of significant management judgement and significant unusual transactions may often be identified as significant risks.
+SSA 260 (Revised) requires the auditor to communicate with those charged with governance about the significant risks identified by the auditor.23 Paragraph A13 of SSA 260 (Revised) explains that the auditor may also communicate with those charged with governance about how the auditor plans to address areas of higher assessed risks of material misstatement. - A20.
+SSA 315 (Revised 2021) defines a significant risk as an identified risk of material misstatement for which the assessment of inherent risk is close to the upper end of the spectrum of inherent risk due to the degree to which the inherent risk factors affect the combination of the likelihood of a misstatement occurring and the magnitude of the potential misstatement should that misstatement occur.24 Areas of significant management judgement and significant unusual transactions may often be identified as significant risks.
 Significant risks are therefore often areas that require significant auditor attention. - A21.
 However, this may not be the case for all significant risks.
-For example, SSA 240 presumes that there are risks of fraud in revenue recognition and requires the auditor to treat those assessed risks of material misstatement due to fraud as significant risks.
-24 In addition, SSA 240 indicates that, due to the unpredictable way in which management override of controls could occur, it is a risk of material misstatement due to fraud and thus a significant risk.
-25 Depending on their nature, these risks may not require significant auditor attention, and therefore would not be considered in the auditor's determination of key audit matters in accordance with paragraph 10.
+For example, SSA 240 presumes that there are risks of fraud in revenue recognition and requires the auditor to treat those assessed risks of material misstatement due to fraud as significant risks.25 In addition, SSA 240 indicates that, due to the unpredictable way in which management override of controls could occur, it is a risk of material misstatement due to fraud and thus a significant risk.26 Depending on their nature, these risks may not require significant auditor attention, and therefore would not be considered in the auditor's determination of key audit matters in accordance with paragraph 10.